-The extensive analysis and planning to form the basis for building the new registration database was carried out during the reporting year.

-The transition from one database to another required data entry in both places, with a resultant increase in the time to mail a written response to applicants.

-At the Registration Committee level, the volume of referrals has increased, in part due to the previously announced change in Registration Guidelines for academic credentials coming into effect during the reporting year.
-The written responses to applicants must, for transparency, contain detailed reasons.
-The timelines for creating the written responses have increased correspondingly.
+Appendix B of the Registration Guidelines now contains a complete listing of all timelines in the registration process, including the timelines for making registration decisions.

+Registration staff meetings have an increasing focus on data collection and earlier identification of outstanding documents or increased volume of applications.
+Year by year comparisons are intended as an increasingly proactive response to seasonal variations.
-4. Access to Records

-a) Describe how you give applicants access to their own records related to their applications for registration.
+The Registration Committee, when reviewing its procedures for the review of applications, confirmed that the use of two confinitiee pariets enabled reviews to take place in a timely mariner within the prescribed timelines.
+BACK TO INDEX Access to Records (4 / 13) a) Describe how you give applicants access to their own records related to their applications for registration.
 Section 16.(1) of the Regulated Health Professions Act Procedural Code specifies "The Registrar shall give an applicant for registration, at his or her request, all the information and a copy of each document the College has that is relevant to the application."
-Applicants may make a request for this information by mail, e-mail, telephone, or in person at the College office.

-b) Explain why access to applicants' own records would be limited or refused.

-Section 16.(2) of the Regulated Health Professions Act Procedural Code specifies "The Registrar may refuse to give an applicant anything that may, in the Registrar's opinion, jeopardize the safety of any person."
-Other than this, the applicants' requests for their own records are not limited or refused.

-c) State how and when you give applicants estimates of the fees for making records available.

-Upon the applicant's request by mail, e-mail, telephone, or in person at the College office, Registration staff will determine how many pages are in the record that is being requested and give the fee per page for copying.

-d) List the fees for making records available.

-There is a charge of .20 cents per page for the copies of the information.
+Applicants may make a written request for this information by mail, e-mail, or by bringing this request in person at the College office. b) Explain why access to applicants' own records would be limited or refused.
+SAME AS LAST YEAR Section 16.(2) of the Regulated Health Professions Act Procedural Code specifies "The Registrar may refuse to give an applicant anything that may, in the Registrar's opinion, jeopardize the safety of any person."
+Other than this, the applicants' requests for their own records are not limited or refused. c) State how and when you give applicants estimates of the fees for making records available.
+Upon receiving the applicant's written request by mail or e-mail, or in person at the College office, Registration staff will determine how many pages are in the record that is being requested, give the fee per page for copying, and advise the applicant in advance if desired. d) List the fees for making records available.
+SAME AS LAST YEAR There is a charge of .20 cents per page for the copies of the information.